February 14, 2026

 • standard to slightly large fit

-The sturdiest of the three trail running shoes that LOWA debuted late in 2023, the Fortux impresses with its mix of weight savings and support.
-Made for long distance trail runs, the LOWA Fortux is stiffer than my other trail runners—with plenty of backbone for tougher terrain—but also packs in plenty of cushioning.
-Even so, it's still one of the lighter trail running shoes in my closet?!
+The sturdiest of LOWA's new trail running shoes, the Fortux is built like an NFL running back: muscular yet fast in the field.
+Made for long distance trail runs, the LOWA Fortux is stiffer than my other trail runners—with plenty of backbone for tougher terrain.
+But also packs in plenty of cushioning.
 Usually, hikers need to choose support OR weight savings and float OR feel.
 However, the Fortux is both supportive AND lightweight with good cushioning AND good trail feel.
-This shoe crushed it in my 2023 review—and immediately earned its place among the best trail running shoes for hiking.
+This shoe crushed it on my test hikes—and immediately earned its place among the best trail running shoes for hiking.

 Best Fit